Internal Communications used to be thought of as just ‘sending out stuff’ via email.

 Not every message will get the cut-through you need, or the desired outcome straight away.
 Be flexible and open-minded in how your message could be improved.

 The best results are often achieved using humour, eye-catching visuals, story-telling, employee-generated content and rich media, such as animations and video.
 Tap into your creative colleagues - such as the marketing or graphic design team - for help if you need it.

 Remember, to inspire the ideal behavior from staff, focus on the ‘why’ this is happening/being explained, and not just the ‘what’.
 If people understand the reason behind what you’re asking them to do (behavioral change) or what you’re telling them about, they are more inclined to give their support.

 To summarize, IC is no longer an afterthought for organizations.
 To do it well requires targeting, audience understanding, engaging multi-channel content, and a desire to continually improve.

-Stay up-to-date on best practice internal communications subscribe to the blog here.
+Stay up-to-date on best practice internal communications subscribe to our award-winning blog here.